wneessen/iocrypter/scs/README.md

+# scs_codec
-# dbenc - SCS Codec Interface
+## SCS Codec Interface for session encryption and authentication using iocrypter

 ## Overview